 There is a construction project in Tucson to widen Interstate 10 through downtown.
 This section of freeway, one of the oldest in Arizona, was reconstructed in 1996 but not significantly widened at the time.
 The current project will bring Interstate 10 to 8 lanes (4 each direction) through downtown Tucson, and is estimated to be completed by 2010.

 There are plans to reconstruct Interstate 10 from the Mini-Stack (Loop 202/Arizona 51) to Ray Road through Phoenix into a dual freeway configuration.
-More information can be found on the Phoenix focus page.
+More information can be found on the Phoenix city guide.

 I-10 has had several business loops.
 The following are current ones: